METALS-China smelter cuts boost zinc price

 Conflicting signals about developments in the trade row between Washington and its main trading partners prompted buying of the greenback.

-Additional reporting by Tom Daly; editing by Jon Boyle
+Additional reporting by Tom Daly; editing by Jon Boyle and Alexandra Hudson